12. Traumatic reticulitis (a cow that won't eat)

 This is the seventh time within a short period that I reach the same diagnosis at this farm: the cow has reticulitis.
 The farmer is annoyed: “I guess you think I feed my cows nails!”
 I treated the previous patients with a bar magnet and antibiotics for three days to prevent peritonitis.
 With poor results: five of the seven have been taken over by the mutual cattle insurance and slaughtered.
 And number six is not eating properly either and is not producing enough milk.
 Something has to change.

 The magnet is clearly visible on the X-ray of the previously treated cow (no. 6).
 Various small metal particles are attached to it.
 What’s more, an abscess is visible in the abdomen, between the wall of the rumen and the diaphragm.
 The internists in Utrecht are of the opinion that this is due to a sharp object that has perforated the rumen.
 But the object itself is not visible.
 The cow is in a poor condition and euthanasia is carried out prior to an autopsy.
 The sharp object that is not visible on the X-ray will probably be found during the autopsy.
 In doing so, the magnet is retrieved from the reticulum.
 Along with bits and pieces of metal.
-And an abscess, the size of a tennis ball, is found at the front of the abdomen.
-But no sharp object is found, despite a thorough search.
+And an abscess, the size of a tennis ball, is present at the front of the abdomen.
+But no sharp object is found.

 The X-ray of the last, yet to be treated cow shows a vague object resembling a long, thin piece of wire.
 It has perforated the rumen.
 But certainty is lacking: the object is too thin and the image too vague.
 The conclusion of the examination therefore reads: ‘Peritonitis; possibly as a result of a perforation by a long object from the reticulum.’
 Because of the peritonitis, an operation is too risky.
 This cow is still in a reasonable condition and is taken over by the insurance to be slaughtered by the domestic butcher in Brabant.
 And so my earlier diagnoses remain questionable, as they were not convincingly confirmed.